 Where's the first place many think of putting themselves when they first begin working from home ?
 That's right, they tend to go for the comfiest location - the living room sofa!
 When you pick a place like this, you're making it harder for yourself as it's a place you normally relax.
 If you can, choose a separate space - or a separate room- if possible.

 If you're lucky enough to have a spare room, great!
 If it has a source of natural light - even better!
 This will go some way to set mental boundaries for a good work/life balance.

 Tip 3 Work From Home: Working From Home Minimise Distractions

 One of the primary reasons why some people suffer from productivity problems when working from home is the issue of distraction.
 There's a lot to distract you at home, from your TV to your smartphone to family or friends wandering by and talking to you.
 The kitchen can also be a major distraction when you get those mid-morning hunger pangs.

 As such, don't have your TV on and let people know that you're working - as they're much less likely to bother you.
 If you need background noise, try some music instead, as it can provide a mood boost leading to better productivity.

 Tip 4 Work From Home: Set Your Desk Up Ergonomically

 Studies have long shown that good posture boost productivity, and this is something you can use to your advantage.
 To set your workstation ergonomically, you must ensure that your hips are pushed to the back of the chair, with your feet flat on the floor.
 Your armrests should allow your arms and shoulders to be relaxed and comfortable.

-Spending time setting things up in this way can help you avoid back pain, as well as repetitive stress injuries like carpel tunnel syndrome.
+Spending time setting things up this way can help you avoid back pain and repetitive stress injuries like carpel tunnel syndrome.
 Check out this link for more information about ergonomic setups.